-The Citizenship and Migration Board has the right to require additional data or documents concerning the circumstances related to the registration for short-term employment.
+The Police and Border Guard Board has the right to require additional data or documents concerning the circumstances related to the registration for short-term employment.

 An application for registration for short-term employment may be submitted by the employer personally, by post or through a legal representative to the Citizenship and Migration Board.

-The documents and forms to be submitted for registration of short-term employment can also be found at the web page of the CMB www.mig.ee.
+The documents and forms to be submitted for registration of short-term employment can also be found at the web page of the PBGB www.politsei.ee.

 If an application is submitted by an authorised person in addition to the application and the required documents, copies of the personal data pages of an identity document of the authorised person must also be submitted.